Owen-Senowitz/React-Portfolio-Website/README.md

 # React Portfolio Website

-This project is live at [Owen's Portfolio](https://www.owen-senowitz.com).
+This project is live at https://www.owen-senowitz.com

 ## Available Scripts